Sulpicia (satirist): Life

 Little is known of Sulpicia's life.
-She was married to a man named Calenus, likely a patron of Martial, who is the source of most of what is known about her.
+She was married to a man named Calenus, likely a patron of the Roman poet Martial, who is the source of most of what is known about her.
 Martial mentions her in two poems, and praises her faithfulness.
 His epigram 10.38 suggests that Sulpicia and Calenus were married for at least 15 years, at which point, judging by ancient Roman marriage norms, Sulpicia would have been at least 30.
-The poem is usually read as a poem of consolation after Sulpicia's death, though Amy Richlin argues that it might instead have been written about Sulpicia and Calenus having divorced, and Edward Courtney suggests that it is celebrating an anniversary.
+The poem is usually read as a poem of consolation after Sulpicia's death, though Amy Richlin has argued that it might instead have been written about Sulpicia and Calenus having divorced, and Edward Courtney suggested that it is celebrating an anniversary.
 If it was written as a consolation for Sulpicia's death, she probably died between 95 and 98 AD.

-As Sulpicia is also the name of the only other Roman woman poet about whom any substantial information has survived, Thomas Hubbard suggests that her name was a pseudonym borrowed from the earlier Sulpicia.
+As Sulpicia is also the name of the only other Roman woman poet about whom any substantial information has survived, Thomas K. Hubbard suggests that her name was a pseudonym borrowed from the earlier Sulpicia.

 Poetry

 Sulpicia seems to have written poetry that was erotic or satirical.
 She is the only woman known from antiquity who was associated with a comic genre.
-Judging by the surviving testimonia on Sulpicia, she openly discussed her sexual desire for her husband; this outspoken centring of female sexual desire is extremely unusual amongst ancient women poets.
+Judging by the surviving testimonia on Sulpicia, she openly discussed her sexual desire for her husband; this outspoken centring of female sexual desire is extremely unusual among ancient women poets.
 By contrast with the male love poets of ancient Rome, however, Sulpicia portrays her desire only within the context of her marriage.

 Two lines of iambic trimeter attributed to Sulpicia are quoted by a scholiast on Juvenal.
 These lines are generally accepted as the only surviving fragment of Sulpicia's poetry.
 The manuscript with the scholion is now lost, but it was quoted by Giorgio Valla in his 1486 edition of Juvenal.
-The text quoted by Valla is attributed to "Sulpicius", and was first identified as a fragment of Sulpicia by the 16th century scholar Pierre Pithou based on the mention of Calenus.
+The text quoted by Valla is attributed to "Sulpicius", and was first identified as a fragment of Sulpicia by the 16th-century scholar Pierre Pithou based on the mention of Calenus.
 The text transmitted by Valla is corrupt and the meaning continues to be debated, though the lines apparently come from one of the erotic poems about Calenus that are mentioned by Martial.